 The purposes for which we collect, hold, use and disclose your personal information is likely to differ depending on whether you are a client, authorised representative of the client or an Aged Care provider.

-How is your personal information held?
 We hold personal information in paper-based and electronic files.
 We seek to ensure that personal information is protected from any misuse, interference and loss and from unauthorised access, modification or disclosure – including through locked storage or paper records and password access rights to computerised records.

 The Staff of DR Care Solutions are obliged to respect the confidentiality of any personal information we hold and to comply with the requirement of the Privacy Act.
 Personal information is held in our information record system until it is no longer needed for any purpose which it may be used or disclosed at which time it will be de-identified or destroyed provided that it is lawful for us to do so.
 We take a range of measures to protect your personal information from misuse, interference and loss, and unauthorised access, modification or disclosure.

 We will take reasonable steps to ensure that all personal information collected, used or disclosed is stored securely (password protected, scheduled archiving, extensive staff training) however there are inherent risks associated with electronic storage and transmission of information.
-DRC may store personal information with a third party Cloud-based provider (here in Australia or overseas) whilst conducting our ordinary business.
+DR Care Solutions may store personal information with a third party Cloud-based provider (here in Australia or overseas) whilst conducting our ordinary business.
 You acknowledge and agree that third parties such as a Cloud provider may be subject to confidentiality and privacy obligations in relation to personal information however we cannot ensure that they always follow the particular requirements of Australian privacy laws.

-Access and Correction (accuracy) An individual may request access to personal information DRC holds about them.
+An individual may request access to personal information DRC holds about them.
 In order to make a request to access such information, the individual must contact the Privacy Officer in writing (details below).
 If access is refused, we will provide a written notice, which will set out the reasons for such refusal and the steps available to complain or refute our refusal.

 We may require the person seeking access to verify their identity and specify what information they require.
 We may charge a reasonable fee to recover our costs of verifying the access request, located, retrieving, reviewing, copying and providing access to information requested.
 If the information sought is extensive, we will advise the likely cost in advance.